daormar/debasher/doc/design_doc_resident.md

-A process keeps its FIFOs open for its whole life (opens them as it starts, holds them until `_STOP`), so a reader cannot tell a clean close from a crash from EOF alone: the EOF is identical for a normal exit and for `SIGKILL`. `CLOSE` is a fourth envelope type (see "Control envelope"), decentralized (it works without a Supervisor, which is optional, and for a manual relaunch too), sent by the writer in band when it has finished for good; a halt sends none (the Ordered shutdown subsection).
-The idea mirrors FIN versus
-RST in TCP: a `CLOSE` means "finished, do not wait"; its absence means "may still return".
+A process keeps its FIFOs open for its whole life (opens them as it starts, holds them until `_STOP`), so a reader cannot tell a clean close from a crash from EOF alone: the EOF is identical for a normal exit and for `SIGKILL`. `CLOSE` is an envelope type of its own (see "Control envelope"), decentralized (it works without a `Supervisor`, which is optional, and for a manual relaunch too), sent by the writer in band when it has finished for good; a halt sends none (see "Ordered shutdown").
+The idea mirrors FIN versus RST in TCP: a `CLOSE` means "finished, do not wait"; its absence means "may still return".

-The reader hands `CLOSE` to the brain thread in order, like any other item, so it is logged and its port can leave the barrier's pending set; why the reader then keeps reading and drops what follows instead of ending, and what `closed_ports` records, is "`CLOSE` and closed ports", not repeated here.
+The reader hands `CLOSE` to the brain thread in order, like any other item, so it is logged and its port can leave the barrier's pending set.
+Why the reader then keeps reading and drops what follows instead of ending, and what `closed_ports` records, is in "`CLOSE` and closed ports".

-A process that exits with an error (an exception, a non-zero exit) sends no `CLOSE` and is treated as a crash, consistent with the Supervisor's own detection; a `CLOSE` followed by a later failure is harmless, since peers keep reading and drop whatever the relaunched node sends afterward (see "Input log").
-The Supervisor's own channel does not need `CLOSE`: it keeps using the node's `.finished` file, since a `CLOSE` does not prove the node succeeded, and a node that closed and then failed must still be heard again when relaunched.
+A process that exits with an error (an exception, a non-zero exit) sends no `CLOSE` and is treated as a crash, consistent with the `Supervisor`'s own detection; a `CLOSE` followed by a later failure is harmless, since peers keep reading and drop whatever the relaunched node sends afterward (see "`CLOSE` and closed ports").
+The `Supervisor`'s own channel does not need `CLOSE`: it keeps using the node's `.finished` file, since a `CLOSE` does not prove the node succeeded, and a node that closed and then failed must still be heard again when relaunched.

 ## Ghost connections: holding both ends of a FIFO